Peyronie’s Disease and a Man Whose House is on Fire

 The first man replied, “Are you kidding?
 50/50 odds are terrible!
 If I’m in the wrong 50% group, I could lose everything.
 I can’t take a chance like that.
 The fire is small now and it’s on the first floor.
 So, maybe I can do something to take care of it myself.
 If you won’t call the fire department for me, I’ll just use a garden hose to help myself.”

 “Besides, I have to think about you suing me if I give you bad advice about putting out your fire.
 I am going to suggest you do nothing right now.
 That’s about the safest advice for me to give to you.
-I know your house is on fire, and it must be terribly inconvenient for you, but I have to protect myself, you know.
+I know it must be terribly inconvenient for your house to be on fire, but I have to protect myself, you know.
 Can’t you just wait a while longer for more research to prove your garden hose idea is actually correct?
 Research is being done right now to develop a new chemical that can be used to put out small house fires.
 Of course, any new chemical will be expensive and will only be available through authorized outlets that will have to charge a lot of money for the product.
 Eventually, it could be helpful in a situation like this.”

 In a panic, the man shouted, “My house is on fire right now.
 It is getting worse by the minute.
 I need help right now.
 I can’t wait for your studies and your research.
 And, I can’t wait for any new chemical.
 If some of the studies show that the garden hose will put out a house fire or at least control it, then why shouldn’t I try it?
 I would be a fool to not try it because it might be just the right thing to do.
 Maybe I can get a few garden hoses going and even increase the odds it will work.
 If it works, look at what I have gained – if it doesn’t work, who cares, at least I tried.”